-Other options like the travel neck wallet, or travel neck pouch, which is a fabric passport holder, might work and are a great option for keeping things safe, however, I’d be careful and be aware of keeping them dry.
-For instance, I’d carry a Ziploc bag with me just in case to have a dry and secure place to put my documents.
+Other options like the travel neck wallet, or travel neck pouch, which is a fabric passport holder, might work and are a great option for keeping things safe, however, be careful and be aware of keeping them dry.
+For instance, consider carrying a Ziploc bag with you to have a dry and secure place to put my documents.

 Travel Wallet Must-Haves

-These items are must-haves for your travel wallet.
+Now that you’ve got your wallet of choice, be sure to have these items for your travel wallet.
 Don’t leave your home/hotel/air BnB without them!

 Travel credit card